 Bryce Canyon National Park- Natural Bridge

 At Bryce Canyon National Park, erosion has shaped colorful Claron limestones, sandstones, and mudstones into thousands of spires, fins, pinnacles, and mazes.
 Collectively called "hoodoos," these colorful and whimsical formations stand in horseshoe-shaped amphitheaters along the eastern edge of the Paunsaugunt Plateau in Southern Utah.
 This interesting bridge was not formed by a stream as true natural bridges are.
 It is more accurately an arch, carved by the combined forces of rain and frost erosion acting from the top of the rock.
-While exploring Bryce Canyon be sure to stop and check this site out, take a photo of your team or answer the questions below to log this geocache as a find!
+While exploring Bryce Canyon be sure to stop and check this site out and take a photo of your team at the location and post it with your log.

-To log this cache as a find you must either:
+To log this cache as a find you must:

 We hope you enjoy this cache as much as we did creating it!